Dr. Cary Nelson

 "The dependence of the intestinal microbes on the food makes it possible to adopt measures to modify the flora in our bodies and to replace the harmful microbes by useful microbes.” - Élie Metchnikoff, Nobel Prize winner.17

-Technically, the history of probiotics can be traced to the beginning of mankind’s understanding of the fermentation process, but the first time the applications or medicinal properties of the bacteria were considered is certainly a more relevant occurrence.
+Technically, the history of probiotics can be traced to the beginning of mankind’s understanding of the fermentation process, but the first time the applications of the bacteria were considered is certainly a more relevant occurrence.
 Unfortunately, it is also just as difficult to pinpoint.
-There are mentions of using fermented milk to treat intestinal issues in the Bible and in other sacred books of comparable era.
+There are mentions of using fermented milk to help with intestinal issues in the Bible and in other sacred books of comparable era.
 Many Middle-Eastern and Asian societies of the time have also been found to use fermented or “soured” milk for intestinal health.

 There is also documentation from thousands of years ago in ancient Rome of widespread use of fermented dairy products for medicinal purposes.
-Pliny the Elder, a renowned naturalist during the Roman Empire era, allegedly recommended drinking fermented milk products to treat intestinal issues.18, 19
+Pliny the Elder, a renowned naturalist during the Roman Empire era, allegedly recommended drinking fermented milk products to help with intestinal issues.17, 18

-The therapeutic benefits of these products were recognized and accepted by many cultures worldwide—even though it was well before science could define and explain the benefits of good bacteria.20
+The therapeutic benefits of these products were recognized and accepted by many cultures worldwide—even though it was well before science could define and explain the benefits of good bacteria.19

 A correlation between digestive tract bacteria and gastrointestinal health was found in 1899 by Henry Tissier, a French scientist.
 Tissier discovered a bacteria called bifidobacteria in the intestines of a number of infants in the study.
-Whenever he found an abundant supply of bifidobacteria in an infant, he found they had significantly fewer gastrointestinal problems and far fewer instances of diarrheal illnesses.21
+Whenever he found an abundant supply of bifidobacteria in an infant, he found they had significantly fewer gastrointestinal problems.20

 Not long after Henry Tissier made his mark, Elie Metchnikoff’s work in the field of immunology started to get recognized.
 Metchnikoff, like Tissier, was a research scientist at the Pasteur Institute in Paris, France.
 He was allegedly seeking a biological “fountain of youth,” or compound that would grant eternal youth.
 This was a popular pursuit of scientists of the time.
 And despite the seemingly ridiculous theory, the scientific discoveries it led to made it worthwhile in the end.